-A virtual network comprises two components: virtual hosts, which run software and forward packets; and virtual links, which transport packets between virtual hosts.
+A virtual network comprises three components: virtual hosts, which run software and forward packets; virtual links, which transport packets between virtual hosts; and connectors to connect virtual hosts to virtual links in either point-to-point or point-to-multipoint mode.
 We describe the requirements for Trellis, as well as its high-level design.
-We then describe mechanisms for creating virtual hosts and links.
+We then describe mechanisms for creating virtual hosts, links and connectors.